mythology-and-legends-in-warfare

 Recognizing this helps us better understand the realities of ancient warfare and the true capabilities of these legendary fighters.
 The Spartan legend is a powerful story—one that continues to inspire and entertain—but it should not be mistaken for historical fact.
 By separating the myth from the reality, we can appreciate the Spartan achievement for what it really was: a remarkable but flawed military culture that left an indelible mark on Western history, but which ultimately collapsed under the weight of its own contradictions.

-For further reading, consult the Britannica entry on the agoge, the Livius overview of Thermopylae, and World History Encyclopedia's account of Leuctra.
-These sources provide the factual foundation necessary to evaluate the myth of the Spartan warrior's invincibility.
+For further reading, consult the Britannica entry on the agoge, the Livius overview of Thermopylae, the World History Encyclopedia's account of Leuctra, and Thucydides' History of the Peloponnesian War for the raw source material.
+These resources provide the factual foundation necessary to evaluate the myth of the Spartan warrior's invincibility.